 Taking your iron supplements with or shortly after food, and drinking orange juice after taking them, can help to reduce the possible side effects of taking these traditional supplements.

-Encourage Iron Intake with BetterYou
+Increase Iron Intake with BetterYou

-With BetterYou, you can encourage your iron levels to increase with our simple pill-free alternatives to traditional iron supplementation.
+With BetterYou, you can increase your iron levels to increase with our simple pill-free alternatives to traditional iron supplementation.
 We developed our iron supplements to reduce the risk of low iron in a natural and easy way.
 With the need for an easily absorbable, great tasting iron supplement growing, we developed our Iron Oral Sprays.
 This spray was designed to provide a solution to the potential digestive discomfort and poor absorption experienced from traditionally ingested iron supplements.

 Supplementing With BetterYou